Las Vegas is well-known for its glitz and glam. But near Las Vegas lies a multitude of wonderful hikes just waiting for visitors to explore.

 Recommended Reading: Visit Glacier National Park: Everything You Need to Know

-Valley of Fire State Park is also an excellent place to hunt for petroglyphs.
+Valley of Fire State Park is also an excellent place to hunt for ancient petroglyphs, making it one of the more popular hikes.
 The petroglyphs found here are the drawings made by the ancient pueblo peoples, also known as Anasazi, who lived on these lands 2,000 years ago.
 You may also find petrified trees and other interesting fossils.

 Driving through Valley of Fire State Park is almost as exciting as hiking.
 You’ll pass by stunning landscapes and appreciate a wide array of colours.

-Valley of Fire is full of great adventures just waiting to be experienced such as rappelling.
-It is one of the most beautiful areas for this adventurous activity.
+If you’re an adventurous spirit, the valley of Fire is full of great adventures just waiting to be experienced such as rappelling.
+It is one of the most beautiful areas for this adventurous activity with spectacular views.

 Firewave is, of course, the most noteworthy trail in this park.
 It’s where you’ll find sweeping white and pink designs that resemble ice cream cone swirls.
 I’m not kidding!
 Firewave is the most iconic, and most photographed site at Valley of Fire State Park.
-It is one of the most beautiful hikes near Las Vegas.
+It is one of the most beautiful hikes near Las Vegas with its breathtaking views.

 Recommended Reading: Everything You Need to Know About Rappelling in Valley of Fire State Park

 Mount Charleston is the highest peak within the Spring Mountains of Nevada.
 It’s only about 45 minutes outside of Las Vegas.
-Mount Charleston is a big area that offers hiking, skiing and camping opportunities.
+Mt.
+Charleston is a big area that offers hiking, skiing, camping opportunities and spectacular mountain views.

 Recommended Reading: Hikes Near Seattle that You Just Have to Try

 With over 52 miles of hiking trails at Mount Charleston, this is a hikers dream!
 Mary Jane Falls is one of the best ones.
-It’s a 3.1 mile out and back journey that gains nearly 1,000 feet in elevation.
-The trail is rated moderate, and it’s well worth the views.
-This hike will take most people about 2 hours to complete.
-Along the way, you’ll get to see an impressive cave and a waterfall!
+It’s a 3.1 mile out and back journey that gains nearly 1,000 feet in elevation!

 Death Valley National Park

 Even the drive through Death Valley is unforgettable.
-It’s also known as “America’s hottest, driest and lowest National Parks.”
-Death Valley has an incredibly unique array of wildlife and it is recognized by UNESCO.
+Death Valley is also known as “America’s hottest, driest and lowest National Parks.”
+Death Valley has an incredibly unique array of wildlife and wildflower meadows recognized by UNESCO.

 You’ve got to check out the Badwater Salt Flats and the Natural Bridge.
 These are both easy hikes.
 You can complete them in less than an hour each.
 The Golden Canyon/Badlands circuit is a bit more lengthy and challenging, but well worth it.
 This trail would take 3-4 hours to complete.

-Although close to Las Vegas, many choose to spend a few nights here because it is a very big park with many hikes to explore!
-Some other scenic spots in Death Valley (that you’ll have time to visit in one day) include Badwater Basin, Devil’s Golf Course, and Zabriskie Point.
+Although close to Las Vegas, many choose to spend a few nights here because it is a very big park with visitor centers and many hikes to explore!
+Some other scenic spots in Death Valley (that you’ll have time to visit in one day) include moderate hikes to Badwater Basin, Devil’s Golf Course, and Zabriskie Point.
 Zabriskie Point has the best viewpoint in the park!

 Recommended Reading: The Top 7 Hikes in Death Valley California